mapaction/geocint-runner/README.md

 Geocint consists of 3 different parts:
 - [geocint-runner](https://github.com/konturio/geocint-runner) - a core part of the pipeline, includes utilities and initial Makefile
-- [geocint-openstreetmap](https://github.com/konturio/geocint-openstreetmap) - a chain of targets for downloading, updating and uploading to database OpenStreetMap planet dump
 - [geocint-private] any repository that contains your additional functionality

 ![image](https://user-images.githubusercontent.com/810638/209176952-826382d6-35bc-469a-adaa-ef265cfdd9ac.png)